JackFurby/GuessWhich/README.md

 Thank you to the team at [https://visualdialog.org/](https://visualdialog.org/) who provided support on replacing the original Lua model with the compatible Python implementation.

 The code in this repository is believed to be mostly functional.
 Known issues are as follows:
-* The game ends after the first round
-* The feedback from is not currently accepting input
+* The feedback form is not currently accepting input
 * Conversation history may not be correctly passed into the model input

 ## Introduction